graphuk/components_umbraco_ui-startkit/README.md

 UI starter kit for Umbraco.

+This is kit will add webpack and eslint to the project for generate assets.
+The assets will be generate in folder `_` in the root of the project.
+Also this kit contains the default layout for Ubraco templates.

 Installation steps:
-1. Copy the file '_Layout.cshtml' to ~\Views\Shared\
+1. Copy files in the root
 2. Include file ~\Views\Shared\_Layoyt.cshtml in your project
-3. Copy other files in the root of project
+3. Inherit ~\Views\Shared\_Layout.cshtm in you Layouts.
 4. add '_' to .gitignore
-5. npm i
-6. npm run build
-7. Inherit ~\Views\Shared\_Layout.cshtm in you Layouts.

-In the root of project will be generated folder '_' with styles and scripts.
+5. Insall node modules by `npm i` command

+To generate styles and scripts execude the command:
+`npm run build`

 Eslint command:
-npm run lin
+`npm run lint`
-npm run lint:fix
+`npm run lint:fix`